BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 ** This decay behaviour right now might be masking important micro-variations in a given signal if it has been in a similar range for a while.
 In the future it would be interesting to have the decay range shrink or expand depending on its present decay value.

-The current decay value of a track is shown on the third blue slider of each track in the tracks panel.
+The current decay value of a track is shown on the third horzontal slider of each track in the tracks panel.